Speeding driver was responsible for train mishap

 Ten people were killed and 86 injured when the Chennai Beach-Vellore suburban train hit the stationary Arakkonam-Katpadi passenger train.
 Five coaches of the stationary train and three of the suburban train went off the rails resulting in death and severe injuries to passengers.

 The driver of the suburban train -- Chennai Beach-Vellore Cantonment mainline electrical multiple unit (MEMU) -- was travelling at high speed, and had jumped two signals, according to preliminary reports.
 The driver jumped from the engine just before the train rammed into the stationary passenger train.

-Services disrupted Train services to Chennai from Bangalore, Mysore and Hubli in Karnataka were hit.
+Train services to Chennai from Bangalore, Mysore and Hubli in Karnataka were hit.
 Some trains were cancelled and rescheduled, the South Western Railway said.

 On Tuesday, the absence of light coupled with heavy rains hindered the relief work.
 Traffic movement on the line was restored yesterday.